flavorjones/calendar-assistant/README.md

 ## Features

+### Pretty Display

+Events are nicely formatted, with strikeouts for events you've declined, and some additional attributes listed when present (e.g., "needsAction", "self", "not-busy", ....)

+Event "recurrence rules" are expressed in plain english like "Every 2 weeks on Tuesdays", thanks to [Ice Cube](https://github.com/seejohnrun/ice_cube).

+### Date and Time Specification

-All datespecs and datetimespecs are interpreted by [Chronic](https://github.com/mojombo/chronic) and so can be fuzzy terms like "tomorrow", "tuesday", "next thursday", and "two days from now" as well as specific dates and times.
+All dates and times are interpreted by [Chronic](https://github.com/mojombo/chronic) and so can be fuzzy terms like "tomorrow", "tuesday", "next thursday", and "two days from now" as well as specific dates and times.

 For a date range or a datetime range, split the start and end with `...` like "tomorrow ... three days from now" or "2018-09-24...2018-09-27".

-Events are nicely formatted, with strikeouts for events you've declined, and some additional attributes listed when present (e.g., "needsAction", "self", "not-busy", ....)
+### Commands

-### Authorize access to your Google Calendar
+#### Authorize access to your Google Calendar

 ``` bash
 calendar-assistant authorize <profile-name>